• Skip to primary navigation

 Lakes, rivers, and oceans follow the same logic.
 You bring in a hub of fecal matter traces and different pathogens by not showering before you enter the water.
 Hence, you may often witness the beach water quality to be deteriorating.

-According to the U.S. Centers for Disease Control and Prevention (CDC), people tend to have an average of 0.14 grams of fecal matter on their body and skin.
+According to the U.S. Centers for Disease Control and Prevention (CDC), people tend to have an average of 0.14 grams of fecal matter on their bodies and skin.
 Swallowing, even the slightest amount, can put you at greater risks.

 A certain category is more at risk, like children playing in the water for long hours, windsurfers, open water swimmers, since they all are completely underwater and are spending extended periods – leading to more risks and infections.